New Mexico public assistance.

 Cash Assistance, which is called NMWorks, is the states version of the federal government TANF Temporary Assistance for Needy Family program.
 Each and every month a cash voucher or benefit is provided to qualified low income families to help them pay their bills and basic living expenses.
 Public funds can be used to pay for rent, utilities, and clothing costs.

 Another program for utility bills is the Low Income Home Energy Assistance Program, or LIHEAP.
 This service helps families and persons with paying for their heating and cooling bills.
-Dial (800) 283-4465.
+Grants are provided year round from the public assistance program.
+Dial (800) 283-4465 for information or to apply.

 Financial assistance is offered to children and disabled adults from General Assistance (GA).
 This is a limited state of New Mexico funded public assistance program that is focused on very low income families.
 It combies grants with other basic needs.